Ratatouille (film): Video game

-A primary video game adaptation of the film, titled Ratatouille, was released for all major consoles and handhelds in 2007.
-A Nintendo DS exclusive game, titled Ratatouille: Food Frenzy, was released in October 2007.
+A primary video game adaptation of the film, titled Ratatouille, was released on June 26, 2007 for Xbox 360, Wii, PlayStation 2, GameCube, Xbox, Game Boy Advance, Nintendo DS, PlayStation Portable, Microsoft Windows, Mac OS X, Java ME, and mobile phones.
+A PlayStation 3 version was released on October 23, 2007.
+A Nintendo DS-exclusive game, titled Ratatouille: Food Frenzy, was released in October 2007.
 Ratatouille is also among the films represented in Kinect Rush: A Disney-Pixar Adventure, released in March 2012 for Xbox 360.
-The video game based on the movie was released in 2007 for Xbox 360, Wii, PlayStation 2, GameCube, Xbox, Game Boy Advance, Nintendo DS, PlayStation Portable, Microsoft Windows, Mac OS X, Java ME, and mobile phones.
-A PlayStation 3 version was released on October 23, 2007.
-The other versions, however were all released on June 26, 2007.

 Remy is featured in the video game Kingdom Hearts III.
 He appears as the head chef for Scrooge McDuck's bistro and participates with Sora in cooking minigames.
 He is addressed only as "Little Chef" in the game, as he does not speak and cannot reveal his name to the characters.

-Remy, Linguini and Colette appear as playable characters in the world builder game Disney Magic Kingdoms, in addition to attractions based on Gusteau's Kitchen and Remy's Ratatouille Adventure.
+Remy, Linguini, and Colette appear as playable characters in the world builder game Disney Magic Kingdoms, in addition to attractions based on Gusteau's Kitchen and Remy's Ratatouille Adventure.
 In the game, the characters are involved in new storylines that serve as a continuation of the events of the film.
 In the video game Disney Dreamlight Valley, Remy appears as one of the characters that the player meets during the progress of the story, being the owner of the valley's restaurant, Chez Remy.

 Theme park attraction

 A Disney theme park attraction based on the film has been constructed in Walt Disney Studios Park, Disneyland Paris.
 Ratatouille: L'Aventure Totalement Toquée de Rémy is based upon scenes from the film and uses trackless ride technology.
 In the attraction, riders "shrink down to the size of a rat".
 At the 2017 D23 Expo, Disney announced the attraction would be built at the France Pavilion in Epcot's World Showcase which opened on October 1, 2021, during the 50th anniversary of Walt Disney World and the 39th anniversary of Epcot.

 Unofficial musical

 In late 2020, users of the social media app TikTok crowdsourced the creation of a musical based on the film.
 A virtual concert presentation of it, produced by Seaview Productions, streamed for 72 hours on TodayTix beginning January 1, 2021 to benefit The Actors Fund in response to the COVID-19 pandemic.
 It is directed by Six co-creator and co-director Lucy Moss from a script adaptation by Michael Breslin and Patrick Foley, both of whom co-executive produced the concert with Jeremy O. Harris.
-The cast included Kevin Chamberlin as Gusteau, Andrew Barth Feldman as Linguini, Titus Burgess as Remy, Adam Lambert as Emile, Wayne Brady as Django, Priscilla Lopez as Mabel, Ashley Park as Colette, André De Shields as Anton Ego, Owen Tabaka as Young Anton Ego and Mary Testa as Skinner.
+The cast included Kevin Chamberlin as Gusteau, Andrew Barth Feldman as Linguini, Tituss Burgess as Remy, Adam Lambert as Emile, Wayne Brady as Django, Priscilla Lopez as Mabel, Ashley Park as Colette, André De Shields as Anton Ego, Owen Tabaka as young Anton Ego, and Mary Testa as Skinner.
 The concert raised over $1.9 million for The Actors Fund.